Technology for Health Equity Requires a New Type of Organization

 OUR MISSION

-Leverage technology to improve health equity for people from low-income communities.
+Leverage technology to improve health equity for people from low-income populations.

 OUR VALUES